InconsolableCellist/StayPutVR/README.md

 All OSC paths are configurable through the OSC tab in the application interface.

+## 📡 PiShock Integration

+StayPutVR can send commands to PiShock through its web interface.
+You just need to provide your username, API key, and share code, available via PiShock's website.

+You can configure whether your device beeps, vibrates, or shocks, how long it does so for, how intense it is, and whether it repeats or is one-time only.

-## 💬 Twitch Integration
+## 💬 Twitch Integration (experimental)

-StayPutVR includes comprehensive Twitch integration that allows viewers to interact with your VR session through chat commands, donations, subscriptions, and bits.
+StayPutVR includes Twitch integration that allows viewers to interact with your VR session through chat commands, donations, subscriptions, and bits.
 The integration supports both automated responses to Twitch events and real-time chat command processing.

+*Because I'm not a Twitch partner I need testers for this feature!*

 ### 🚀 Quick Setup